deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 The Gaoian sounded relieved. "*Yes, STAINLESS."*

-There was shouting from the door and the Protectors returned, with Warhorse carrying Rylee Jackson over his shoulder in a fireman's lift, trailed by her WSO.
+There was shouting from the door and the Protectors returned, with WARHORSE carrying Rylee Jackson over his shoulder in a fireman's lift, trailed by her WSO.
 Her leg was a *mess*, flight suit stained crimson around where it had been cut open and field dressed.